API

 Style Helper

-helper can be used for writing pseudo, attribute and prop selectors.
+The style helper can be used for writing pseudo, attribute and prop selectors.

 Pseudo Elements